top of page

 ABOUT ME

-I'm in my 4th year in the PhD program at OSU.
+I'm starting my 6th year in the PhD program at OSU.
 Before Ohio State, I got a MA from the University of Wisconsin-Milwaukee and did my undergrad at UT, Knoxville.
-My research lies at the intersection of the metaphysics of science and the history of 20th-century analytic philosophy.
-I primarily work on the metaphysics of modality and causation, neopragmatism, naturalisms (especially Quine's), and deflationism about truth, reference, metaontology, and rationality.
+My research lies at the intersection of the metaphysics of science and the history of 20th-century philosophy.
+I primarily work on the metaphysics of modality and causation, neopragmatism, naturalisms, and deflationism about truth, reference, metaontology, and rationality.

 Home: About